About This Listing

 Good things to know about our home:

-Radiant heat, produced by a wood-fired boiler located outside of our living space, serves as our primary heating system.
-We also have a highly efficient indoor wood stove for use for taking away a chill during the warm season or for providing the ambiance of an openly-viewed fire.
+Radiant heat, produced by a wood-fired boiler located just outside of our living space, serves as our primary heating system.
+We also have a highly efficient indoor wood stove for taking away a chill during the warm season or for providing the ambiance of a dancing fire.

 We love visits from families.
 We ask parents to guide children in caring for our home.
 This means distinguishing between outdoor and indoor play, using napkins at meal times, picking up toys, and being considerate of other guests.

 Guests are encouraged to spend their departure day out hiking trails and enjoying the beautiful natural surroundings.
-We do ask that you vacate your room and reload your car by 11 am.
+We do ask that you vacate your room and reload your car between 10 and 11 am.
 This gives us time to prepare rooms and the house for next guests.

 All questions about our unique homestead are welcome.
-And we thank you in advance for speaking up about your needs.
-Thank you for reserving a stay with us.
-We love sharing this beautiful place.
+We thank you in advance for speaking up about your needs.
+We look forward to sharing this beautiful place with you.

 Sincerely, Valerie Piedmont and Pablo Fleischmann